JaysonMendoza/foundryvttDocker/README.md

 6. Run the image, using this format as an example: `sudo docker run --name YOUR_SERVER_NAME -d -p 30000:30000 -v /path/to/local/foundryDataFolder:/app/data --restart unless-stopped drazev/foundryvttdocker:12.0.0`
 7. Navigate to your server on port `30000` and enter your license key.

+## Understanding and Decomposing the docker Run command examples
 - If multiple servers the "--name" must be unique
 - the `-p host_port:container_port` maps the host port to the container port which is 30000 in this image
 - The `-v` command will take a host directory for the foundry data and map it to a folder in the image where the app expects your data to reside.